By Peter Becker

 A group of stars seem to hang below Alnitak and are known as Orion’s Sword.
 The middle "star" appears fuzzy in binoculars; this us the Great Nebula of Orion, breath-taking in even a small telescope.
 Stars are being formed within this nebula.

 Other principal stars in Orion is the brilliant blue-white Rigel at lower right of the Belt and the fiery red-orange, brilliant Betelgeuse at upper left of the Belt.
 They mark corners of a huge, rough rectangle, with the Belt in the middle.

-Page 2 of 2 - While we think of Orion as a mythical Hunter, thanks to the Greeks, the Belt Stars and Sword are referred to as the Saucepan in Australia and New Zealand; as the Three Marys in Latin America, and as the Three Kings or Three Sisters in South Africa.
+While we think of Orion as a mythical Hunter, thanks to the Greeks, the Belt Stars and Sword are referred to as the Saucepan in Australia and New Zealand; as the Three Marys in Latin America, and as the Three Kings or Three Sisters in South Africa.
 The Bible refers to Orion in Job 9:9, Job 38:31 and Amos 5:8.